Landing Page Optimisation Walkthrough in 5 Steps

-Behind the “optimisation” term there’s a well-known, natural urge to become better at what we do, to create better things and achieve better results.
+Behind the “optimization” term there’s a well-known, natural urge to become better at what we do, to create better things and achieve better results.
 In search for the right way, we try many different approaches, and there’s nothing wrong with it, as there is no perfect one.
 In the end, though, you should make a choice and I’ll try to make it a bit easier for you.
-Let me walk you through the process of landing page optimisation in 5 (not so easy) steps.
+Let me walk you through the process of landing page optimization in 5 (not so easy) steps.

 Planning the route

 Optimising landing pages (and all the other webpages as well) is like scaling the challenging mountain – before we embark on such journey, we should learn whatever we can about the trails that lead to the destination point.
 Knowing what may lie ahead (‘cause there’s no certainty when it comes to both climbing or landing page optimisation), we’ve got far bigger chance to succeed.

 There are plenty of… let’s call it optimisation best practices marketers use to enhance their landing pages and get better results.
 At the bottom of it, there are two mountains pyramids: Abraham Maslow’s and Bryan Eisenberg’s.
 But what these two have in common with landing pages?
 Let’s find out!